rvarago/absent/README.md

 Hence, an interesting caveat of _absent_ is that:

-> _absent_ is agnostic regarding the concrete implementation of a nullable type that you're using, as long as it adheres to the concept of a nullable type expected by the library.
+> Up to some extend, _absent_ is agnostic regarding the concrete implementation of a nullable type that you're using, as long as it adheres to the concept of a nullable type expected by the library.

 Mainly: